pedr0sorio/real-time-eeg-processing-display/README.md

 - Bluetooth module for wireless information transfer (serial cable communication can also be used, however with larger suscetability to noise)
 - MATLAB
 - ArduinoIDE
-- EEG sensor and elctrodes
+- EEG sensor and electrodes
 - Power Supply

 ## Project Overview